 Having just reviewed director Jon Keeyes film THE HARROWING I was intrigued when DOOM ROOM, which appeared to be a new film from him, came my way.
 However it seems this isn’t a new film at all, it’s NIGHTMARE BOX, a film that saw release at least to some festivals back in 2013.

 A woman (Johanna Stanton) wakes up in a strangely furnished room with no idea of how she got there, where “there” is or even who she is.
 The door looks like something from a solitary confinement cell so there’s no just walking out.

-But there does seem to be a way in and out as various entities such as Husband (Matthew Tompkins HIGH MOON, THE SECTOR), Wife (Debbie Rochon BLOODY BALLET, KILLER RACK) and Innocence (Hayden Tweedie) pop in and out to torment her.
+But there does seem to be a way in and out as various entities such as Husband (Matthew Tompkins HIGH MOON, THE SECTOR), Wife (Debbie Rochon BLOODY BALLET, DARK RITUAL) and Innocence (Hayden Tweedie) pop in and out to torment her.
 Are they supernatural beings?
 Is she insane?
 Drugged?
 Whatever the circumstances, she needs to figure out who and where she is if she hopes to survive.
 But there’s no guarantee the truth will be good news.

 Shot in a manner that frequently resembles a filmed stage play both in style and in content, DOOM ROOM is a bizarre film.
 It feels more like an art film gone astray than an actual genre piece.
 The plot is certainly mentally captivating through its twists and turns.
 The slow unravelling of the plot is well handled, with co-writers Keeyes and Carl Kirshner letting the pieces fall together slowly and logically.